 A simple illustration of How spaced repetition works

 For instance, you learn the word “Z” today at 7 AM in the morning.
 At 11: AM, you get a chance to review the same word just before forgetfulness creeps in.
-Again, at 5:00 PM, approximately 8 hours later, word “Z” is ready for you to review.
+Again, at 5:00 PM, approximately 8 hours later, the word “Z” is ready for you to review.
 Another review takes place 12 hours later the following day.

 One may question the need for all these successive reviews, but they are simply meant to reinforce the memory.
-Once you successfully review word “Z “after 12-hour interval, subsequent reviews can take place 24 hours later.
+Once you successfully review the word “Z “after 12-hour interval, subsequent reviews can take place 24 hours later.
 Then a 48-hour interval and so on… The intervals basically keep on increasing.
 This combats the Ebbinghaus Forgetting Curve.
 Understanding that is key to understanding how spaced repetition works.

 Roughly, the next review can happen 7 days later, then 30 days later, then 90 days later, and then 180 days later.

 Undoubtedly, the spaced repetition method is far better than cramming everything in a single study session.
 That said; it is good to note that, manually planning these repetitions can be quite overwhelming.
 Thankfully, there are software and apps available nowadays to help you identify the sweet spot of optimal learning.
 Immediately when your forgetfulness goes below a certain level, these apps jump in and ensure your brain remains on track.
 How cool is that?
 Now you have some idea as to how spaced repetition works.

-If you’d like to learn more about EdApp’s Spaced Repetition system, called Brain Boost, get in touch at email@example.com.
-You can also try the mobile lms and authoring tool by signing up free here.
+If you’d like to learn more about EdApp’s spaced repetition system, including our Brain Boost feature, get in touch at firstname.lastname@example.org.
+You can also use our mobile LMS to train your teams – large and small by signing up free here.